 Most of the decisions for which the IDB is responsible are in relation to whether enforcement action, including disciplinary action, should be taken where breaches of the professional obligations, as set out in the BSB Handbook, may have occurred.
+For these decisions, IDB members will be required to apply the Enforcement Decision Regulations under Part 5, Section A of the BSB Handbook.
+In most cases where the IDB considers disciplinary action should be taken, the matter will be referred to an independent disciplinary tribunal to determine charges of professional misconduct.
+However, the IDB also has limited powers under the Determination by Consent procedure to make disciplinary findings where the barrister consents, there is no dispute on the facts and the likely sanction that will be imposed is a fine or less.

-For these decisions, applicants will be required to apply the Enforcement Decision Regulations under Part 5, Section A of the BSB Handbook.
-However, the IDB is also responsible for, amongst other things, taking decisions in relation to appeals against executive decisions not to grant waivers from the Handbook requirements or decisions not to authorise or license a body to provide legal services.
+The IDB is also responsible for, amongst other things, taking decisions in relation to appeals against executive decisions not to grant waivers from the Handbook requirements or decisions not to authorise or license a body to provide legal services.